Update (21/11/2024): We have plenty of stock of all our products, find us also in and Shop now

 Wireless

 To cover longer distances we will need a wireless serial communication.
-For this reason we added a socket (we call it XBee socket) to our RTK receivers, so adding wired or wireless communication between base and rover would be an almost plug-and-play task.
+For this reason we added a socket (we call it XBee socket) to our RTK receivers, so adding wired or wireless communication between base and rover would be a plug-and-play task.

 To make it even simpler, we developed a few starter kits to test this setup: